dex4er/js-promise-socket/README.md

 }
 ```

-This is an error class that is used when timeout occured after using
+This is an error class that is used when the timeout occurred after using
 `setTimeout` method.

 ## See also